LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 <br>
 <br>

-## Ollama (Intermediate) {#ollama}
+## Ollama

-Ollama is our top recommendation for running LLMs locally for non beginners users due to its robust integration capabilities and adaptability.
+***(Intermediate)*** Ollama is our top recommendation for running LLMs locally for non beginners users due to its robust integration capabilities and adaptability.

 As an example, you will find below a step-by-step guide on setting up Ollama as a local model provider through an accessible and user-friendly interface.